 Figure 10.9 illustrates the 2-3 tree.
-Nodes are indicated as rectangular boxes with two key fields.
+Nodes are shown as rectangular boxes with two key fields.
 (These nodes actually would contain complete records or pointers to complete records, but the figures will show only the keys.)
 Internal nodes with only two children have an empty right key field.
 Leaf nodes might contain either one or two keys.
-Figure 10.10 is a class declaration for the 2-3 tree node.
+Figure 10.10 is an implementation for the 2-3 tree node.
 Class TTNode is assumed to be a private class of the the 2-3 tree class TTTree, and thus the data members of TTNode will be made public to simplify the presentation.

 Note that this sample declaration does not distinguish between leaf and internal nodes and so is space inefficient, because leaf nodes store three pointers each.
-The techniques of Section 5.3.1 can be applied here to implement separate internal and leaf node types.
+The